akprasad/flask-starter/README.md

 # flask-starter

 Starter code, boilerplate, skeleton -- whatever you want to call it.
+Batteries included.
+Best for large projects.

 ## Overview
 A blueprint `bp` is at `starter/bp` and contains modules like the following: